Why you need to evolve your corporate wellness program

 How can employers improve wellness program participation?

 As these well-being initiatives evolve, so does their average annual budget and number of employees dedicated to managing these programs.
-In 2020, the average budget for well-being programs increased to $4.9 million in 2020, up 36 percent over 2019.
+In fact, by 2026, global corporate spending on wellness is set to top $94.6 billion.2

 Employee wellness programs can play a critical role in reducing cost and improving productivity.
 While there’s no doubt that these programs are helpful, it can be hard to increase the annual incentives.
 Employers that effectively use engagement strategies and tailored communications can drive higher wellness engagement rates, creating significant savings on health plan costs.

-Wellfleet Workplace can help improve wellness program participation.
+Wellfleet Workplace can help improve participation in wellness programs.
 Our Health Screening Benefit provides a cash incentive up to $150 for the employee and each eligible family member enrolled.
-Claims can easily be submitted over the phone, and are typically paid out within one business day.*
+Claims can easily be submitted over the phone and are typically paid out within one business day.*

-What’s even better, is that there’s more than 50 covered screening events!
+What’s even better is that there are more than 50 covered screening events!
 Here are just some of the screenings we provide benefits for:

 • Annual physicals